Central Bank of Iceland economic forecasts

 Quarterly macroeconomic model (QMM)

 To pursue forward-looking monetary policy, a central bank needs models that enable it to assess the economic and inflation outlook.
 A considerable portion of the research taking place within the Bank is devoted to this task.
-The Bank’s quarterly macroeconomic model, referred to as the QMM, was brought into use in 2006.
-Before that time, the Bank had used an annual model that was not well enough suited to analysis of short-term developments in economic variables.
-Bank staff members are also developing a new comprehensive equilibrium model that will be used together with the QMM.
-Such models are considered more suitable for assessments of the effects of economic policy actions on economic developments.
+The Bank’s quarterly macroeconomic model, referred to as QMM, was brought into use in 2006.
+Prior to the development of QMM, Bank staff relied primarily on an annual model, which was inadequate for analysis of short-term developments in economic variables.

 - Box 5 in Monetary Bulletin 2015/4: Updated Central Bank of Iceland macroeconomic model